heremaps/msdkui-ios/Documentation/Guides/ContributionGuide.md

 At the end it will drop the `MSDKUI.framework` at `output/framework/universal/`.
 The framework is a [fat binary](https://en.wikipedia.org/wiki/Fat_binary), built for device and simulator.

 >**Note:** Depending on your network and machine, building the framework may take longer for the first time.
 If the rake test complains about missing simulators, please try to install them from within Xcode.
-To do this, open Xcode -> Preferences -> Components.
+To do this, open *Xcode -> Preferences -> Components*.

 ## Building the Demo app